dotnet/arcade/Documentation/UnifiedBuild/VMR-Managing-SDK-Bands.md

 Additionally, both proposals have the problem of locking the preview band on the latest runtime.
 The SDK branch proposal is more intuitive in this as the SDK branch of the preview band doesn't contain code for shared components.
 This is better than the side-by-side design which has the sources laid out but they are not used as the preview band will restore them from an intermediate package.
 This will cause confusion.

-> 🚧 TODO: We should be clear on how to interact with the VMR/repositories, e.g. where do we expect the community to upstream their changes to, etc.
+Regardless of the chosen solution, we must be clear on how to interact with the VMR/repositories (e.g. where do we expect the community to upstream their changes to) and we must have communicate it well.

 ### Implementation and maintenance complexity